Cold Office Temperatures, Productivity Enters An Ice Age:

 With a small group of test subjects, the researchers studied the productivity of several workers at 15-minute intervals for a little more than 2 weeks.

-And what they found is that when the temperature gets down near 68, the rate of errors in a pool of female workers went up by 44% and the amount of work produced was less than half.
+And what they found is that when the temperature gets down near 68, the rate of errors in a pool of female workers went up by 44% and the amount of work produced was less than 50% of the prior average.

 Discomfort Is Inescapable, Pervasive, And Costly:

 This drop cost the businesses in-question a minimum of 10% extra in labor expenses.

 Conversely, they also found that when it reaches 77 degrees in an office but doesn’t go over, productivity is generally at its maximum.
 This included both faster work and fewer errors.

 And in another quirk of humanity, some people tend to be perpetually cold.
 For example, women.

 -Which makes sense because women’s metabolisms are anywhere from 20 to 32 percent slower than men’s, and they also carry 1/3 less muscle-mass, too.

 So unfortunately, fixing this problem will probably require some individually-tailored solutions.